isomerpages/mas-moneysense/_scams/How To Spot An Investment Scam.md

 <p>It is also important to ask the entity as many questions as you need to
 fully understand the investment opportunity.
 If it is unable to answer or avoids answering any of your questions, be wary.</p>
-<p>If you suspect that you are a victim of scam, please inform your bank
+<p>If you suspect that you are a victim of scam, inform your bank and file
-and file a police report immediately.</p>
+a police report immediately.</p>
 <p>Tell your family and friends about investment scams so that they do not
 fall prey to them.</p>
 <p><strong>Remember, if an investment sounds too good to be true, it probably is.</strong>